BelgianBiodiversityPlatform/catalogue-lepidoptera-belgium-webapp/README.md

 - Show the page fragment mechanism/markdown and ask if ok
 - Family overview on home page: vernacular name always id Dutch?
 Or current language with Dutch fallback?
 Something else?
 - On home page: what's new...
 Should it be a simple block of text :(
+- Show dynamic counters in footer
+- Ask if all taxonomic models should be "orderable" (prev/next)?